 The Conclave: How a New Pope is Elected in The Catholic Church

-• Some people might want to know how a new pope is chosen in case of a resignation or death of a sitting one and this article gives a clear insight
+• Some people might want to know how a new pope is chosen after the death of Pope Francis who died at the Vatican

-As the world continues to pray for the recovery of Pope Francis who is battling pneumonia, some people might want insight into how a new Pope is chosen.
+As the world continues to mourn the death of Pope Francis, some people might want insight into how a new Pope is chosen.

 The Catholic Church is one of the most organised religious groups in the world with highly entrenched structures that ensure smooth operations and stability even in the absence of the Pope.